-129. The SEC could have provided an opportunity for notice and comment on its new policy, but instead chose not to publish its policy through a formal rulemaking process.
+127. The SEC could have provided an opportunity for notice and comment on its new policy, but instead, chose not to put its policy in writing.
 Notice and comment would have allowed the SEC to understand how its new policy would affect the digital asset industry, set clear expectations to affected parties like Beba and DEF, and subjected the policy to normal judicial review to the extent that it exceeded its statutory authority.
 It would have also served the goals of maintaining fair, orderly, and efficient markets.
-Instead, the SEC's new policy is in the multitude of complaints it has filed against digital asset industry participants.

-130. In the early years of the digital asset industry, the SEC employed the more nuanced "facts and circumstances" test: "Whether a particular digital asset at the time of its offer or sale satisfies the Howey test depends on the specific facts and circumstances."
+128. In the early years of the digital asset industry, the SEC employed the more nuanced "facts and circumstances" test: "Whether a particular digital asset at the time of its offer or sale satisfies the Howey test depends on the specific facts and circumstances."
 Framework for "Investment Contract" Analysis of Digital Assets, SEC, supra.
 The SEC acknowledged that "the digital asset would not be an investment contract" in certain factual scenarios.
 Id.
 Before Chair Gensler took office, the SEC released guidance to this effect to the industry and brought enforcement actions most often based on the specific nature of the transaction at issue or in circumstances with indicia of fraud.

-131. In 2018, an SEC senior official acknowledged that a digital asset "all by itself is not a security."
+129. In 2018, an SEC senior official acknowledged that a digital asset "all by itself is not a security."
 Hinman, Digital Asset Transactions: When Howey Met Gary (Plastic), SEC, supra.
 The SEC official specifically said that transactions involving the two most common digital assets, bitcoin and ether, were typically not securities.
 Id.

-132. Then-Chairman Clayton agreed.
+130. Then-Chairman Clayton agreed.
 He explained that whether a digital asset transaction is a security is a "facts-and-circumstances analysis."
 Clayton, Remarks on Capital Formation at the Nashville 36 [86 Entrepreneurship Festival (Aug.
 29, 2018), tinyurl.com/58wn8rz2.
 The implications of this approach were important.
 "When the tokens are not being sold as investment contracts," explained a Commissioner, "they are not securities at all."
 Peirce, Regulation: A View from Inside the Machine (Feb.
 8, 2019), tinyurl.com/2dmt2u47.

-133. Digital assets "sold for use in a functioning network, rather than as investment contracts, fall outside the definition of securities."
+131. Digital assets "sold for use in a functioning network, rather than as investment contracts, fall outside the definition of securities."
 Id.
 Under the SEC's thenapproach, "it is the nature of the transaction that determines whether an offering of securities has occurred, not the item being sold."
 Id. (citing Hinman, Digital Asset Transactions: When Howey Met Gary (Plastic), SEC).

-134. Official SEC publications confirmed the SEC's approach at the time.
+132. Official SEC publications confirmed the SEC's approach at the time.
 E.g., Report of Investigation Pursuant to Section 21(a) of the Securities Exchange Act of 1934: The DAO, supra (security analysis depends on "facts and circumstances" of transaction); Framework for "Investment Contract" Analysis of Digital Assets, SEC, supra ("[w]hether a particular digital asset at the time of its offer or sale satisfies the Howey test depends on the specific facts and circumstances").

-135. Now-Chair Gensler, then a professor, agreed with this approach in 2018.
+133. Now-Chair Gensler, then a professor, agreed with this approach in 2018.
 He explained that "3/4 of the [crypto asset] market is non-securities."
 "It's just a commodity, a cash crypto."
 Gensler, Lecture Transcript: Blockchain and Money, supra.

-136. But after Chair Gensler took office, the SEC adopted a radical new policy and began aggressively enforcing it.
+134. But after Chair Gensler took office, the SEC adopted a radical new policy and began aggressively enforcing it.
 Under its new policy, nearly all digital assets are securities and the majority of transactions involving digital assets are securities transactions.
 No longer did the SEC truly apply a transaction-specific facts-andcircumstances test to determine whether a digital asset or digital asset transaction was a security; instead, it engaged in only nominal analysis in public documents.